raunaks13/GeoNet-PyTorch/README.md

 # GeoNet - PyTorch version

 **Note: This repository is a work in progress.
-Contributions are welcome. **
+Please review the details below.
+Contributions are welcome.**

 This codebase recreates the Rigid Flow Reconstructor of the following paper: